A lot of businesses are starting to take their content marketing campaigns seriously.

 When it comes to making your writing visually appealing, the first thing you must focus on is the proper use of headers.

 Headers are important because they break up the text.
 They let people quickly scan a post and see if there’s anything covered that they’re interested in.
+They also work well when your content gets shared on the social media platforms.

 Creating headers is easy.